 For history buffs, make time to explore ancient indigenous cities and temples – some of which still stand, to some degree.

-5. The festivals and celebrations
+The fun festivals and celebrations

 Mexico’s colorful and vibrant culture makes for some amazing festivals and celebrations.